djibe/Android-tutorials/README.md

 - Install and use TWRP recovery
 - Install Android 10 and Google Apps
 - Get root access with Magisk
-- Pass SafetyNet
-- Use Netflix and Disney+
+- Pass SafetyNet to use Netflix and Disney+

 ---